sangkeun00/sangkeun00.github.io/index.md

 <!--*Publication list also available [in Google Scholar](https://scholar.google.fi/citations?user=FvYhWOAAAAAJ).
 Asterisks indicate student lead authors.*-->

-**Sangkeun Choe**, Hosan Jeong, and Jaime Carbonell.
-On Orthogonal Jacobian Regularization in Deep Neural Networks. *Workshop on Science meets Engineering of Deep Learning at NeurIPS*, 2019.
+**Sangkeun Choe**, Hosan Jeong, and Jaime Carbonell. <a href="https://sites.google.com/view/sedl-workshop/past-editions/2019-main/2019-contributed-posters?authuser=0">On Orthogonal Jacobian Regularization in Deep Neural Networks</a>. *Workshop on Science meets Engineering of Deep Learning at NeurIPS*, 2019.

-**Sangkeun Choe**, Quanyang Lu, Vikas Raunak, Yi Xu, and Florian Metze.
-On Leveraging the Visual Modality for Neural Machine Translation. *International Conference on Natural Language Generation (Short ver.: Workshop on New Tasks for Vision and Language at ICML)*, 2019.
+**Sangkeun Choe**, Quanyang Lu, Vikas Raunak, Yi Xu, and Florian Metze. <a href="https://arxiv.org/pdf/1910.02754.pdf">On Leveraging the Visual Modality for Neural Machine Translation</a>. *International Conference on Natural Language Generation (Short ver.: Workshop on New Tasks for Vision and Language at ICML)*, 2019.

-**Sangkeun Choe**, Quanyang Lu, Vikas Raunak, Yi Xu, and Florian Metze.
-On Leveraging Visual Modality for ASR Error Correction. *Workshop on New Tasks for Vision and Language at ICML*, 2019.
+**Sangkeun Choe**, Quanyang Lu, Vikas Raunak, Yi Xu, and Florian Metze. <a href="https://srvk.github.io/how2-challenge/assets/authors/TH2_paper_7.pdf">On Leveraging Visual Modality for ASR Error Correction</a>. *Workshop on New Tasks for Vision and Language at ICML*, 2019.

-Sungkyung Chang, Juheon Lee, **Sangkeun Choe**, and Kyogu Lee.
-Audio Cover Song Identification using Convolutional Neural Network. *International Conference on Acoustics, Speech, and Signal Processing (Short ver.: Workshop on ML4Audio at NIPS,)*, 2018.
+Sungkyung Chang, Juheon Lee, **Sangkeun Choe**, and Kyogu Lee. <a href="https://arxiv.org/abs/1712.00166">Audio Cover Song Identification using Convolutional Neural Network</a>. *International Conference on Acoustics, Speech, and Signal Processing (Short ver.: Workshop on ML4Audio at NIPS)*, 2018.

 ## Experience